Home / Clientside & SDKs

 Only system fonts are supported.

-The layout of the payment card fields is up to you.
+The layout of payment card fields is up to you.
 Highnote will inject iframes into the provided container elements.
-The iframes will inherit the width of the container and you can also set the height to accommodate your UI as needed.
+The iframes will inherit the width of the container.
+You can also set the height to accommodate your UI as needed.

 #cardNumber { margin: 1em; } /* You can target the iframe with a child combinator. */ #cardNumber > iframe { height: 140px; }

-By default, the library will make requests against the test
+By default, the library will make requests against the Test Environment.
+When you are ready to switch to the Live Environment, set the environment

 configuration option: